Book Design

 Kimono index

-Ever since I remember myself fashion was one of my greatest passions, and Japan is a country I dream to visit for a very long time, the culture, the design, the food, the fashion and the mentality interest me a lot.
-The kimono index combines my curiosity for fashion and Japan together, inspired by the kimono's shape and the Japanese calmness and clearness.
+Ever since I remember myself fashion was one of my greatest passions, and Japan was always a country I dreamed of visiting (in 2023 this dream came true); the culture, the design, the food, the fashion and the mentality interest me a lot, and I even started collecting kimonos.
+The kimono index combines my curiosity for fashion and Japan together, inspired by the kimono's shape, the Japanese calmness and clearness, and Japanese typography.

 Minus 5